Spiker1992/tower-defence/README.md

 - boundary between towers and enemies needs to be tidied.
 - i need to have a place for a central coordination point that will require input of a map, towers and enemies. this center point will contain the game loop logic.
 - enemies will be defined on the map level
+- boundary between layers (UI/Entities) needs to be made clearer, it feels coupled right now.